MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/manage-the-search-schema.md

 14. Click **OK**.

 You have to perform a full crawl of the content source or sources that contain this new managed property to include it in the search index.
-If the new managed property is in a SharePoint Server library or list, you have to reindex that library or list.For more information see, Overview of the search schema in SharePoint Server 2016.
+If the new managed property is in a SharePoint Server library or list, you have to reindex that library or list.For more information see, [Overview of the search schema in SharePoint Server](search-schema-overview.md).

 ## To edit a managed property
 <a name="proc3"> </a>